|

 TAK DAFNE

-Tak, Dafne,
+Tak, Dafne, tak... w twarzy

-tak... w twarzy odnajduje Twej Wdziek ow co serce me Wydaje; Wiec wzgardzie nie daj zwolnic swej Wieznia,
+odnajduje Twej Wdziek ow co serce me Wydaje; Wiec wzgardzie nie daj zwolnic swej Wieznia, co z oczu tych

-co z oczu tych sie staje.
-Kto sie w milosci bronic chce Niezawodnie ostrzem rani, Tylko dobroc serce miec, Piekno
+sie staje.
+Kto sie w milosci bronic chce Niezawodnie ostrzem rani, Tylko dobroc serce miec, Piekno moze zmysly

 |